Catholic Sexual Abuse Crisis Deepens As Authorities Lag In Response

 A priest who is found guilty of sexual abuse may face jail time, for example, but his status in the church is not necessarily affected.

-"When he leaves jail, he remains a priest because that is something the civil authorities have no control over," says Rev. Robert Kaslyn, a professor of canon law at Catholic University of America.
+"When he leaves jail, he remains a priest because that is something the civil authorities have no control over," says the Rev. Robert Kaslyn, a professor of canon law at Catholic University of America.
 "Whether he should continue to act as a priest is a legitimate question for the church."

 Such questions, however, can confound church officials at a time when their credibility and authority are under such scrutiny.
 In an open letter to the church hierarchy published this month in the journal First Things, 44 young Catholic writers and activists called for a "cleansing fire."